-- 1. Overall The proposal is in the correct format, includes all necessary signatures, and contains complete and accurate tables for enrollment projections, faculty effort, and the proposed budget. - YES NO

-The proposal has been approved by the university board of trustees and includes all required signatures.

-The Florida International University Board of Trustees approved the initial program proposal on September 8, 2011.

-☑ ☐ The university has provided a proposal written in the standard State University system format, which addresses new academic program approval criteria outlined in Board of Governors Regulation 8.011.

-The Board of Governors new degree program proposal format was used, as expressed in Board of Governors Regulation 8.011.

-The university has provided complete and accurate projected enrollment, faculty effort, and budget tables that are in alignment with each other.

-The proposal provides information on each of these areas.
-Detailed tables are provided on projected enrollment (Tables 1-A & 1-B); on faculty effort (Table 4); and on budget (Tables 2 & 3).

-The estimated cost per FTE is significantly higher than the average cost per FTE for other SUS doctoral programs within the 26 CIP code as calculated using the SUS Expenditure Analysis.
-There is no way to use the expenditure analysis to make a direct comparison with other biomedical science programs because it only analyzes data at the two-digit CIP level, which in this case includes all of the biological and biomedical sciences programs.
-Biomedical sciences programs are typically on the high end of costs within the 26 CIP because of its close affiliation with medical education.
+1. Ov erall - The proposal is in the correct format, includes all necessary signatures, and contains complete and accurate tables for enrollment projections, faculty effort, and the proposed budget.
+YES NO The proposal has been approved by the university board of trustees and includes all required signatures. a International University Board of Trustees approved the initial program on September 8, 2011.
+The university has provided a proposal written in the standard State University system format, which addresses new academic program approval criteria outlined in Board of Governors Regulation 8.011. of Governors new degree program proposal format was used, as expressed in Governors Regulation 8.011.
+The university has provided complete and accurate projected enrollment, faculty effort, and budget tables that are in alignment with each other. cted osal provides information on each of these areas.
+Detailed tables are provided on enrollment (Tables 1-A & 1-B); on faculty effort (Table 4); and on budget (Tables SUS of Analy with of level, Biomo locto vsis. other whice edica ated cost per FTE is significantly higher than the average cost per FTE for other ral programs within the 26 CIP code as calculated using the SUS Expenditure.
+There is no way to use the expenditure analysis to make a direct comparison biomedical science programs because it only analyzes data at the two-digit CIP ch in this case includes all of the biological and biomedical sciences programs.
+Il sciences programs are typically on the high end of costs within the 26 CIP its close affiliation with medical education.
 The university has included a statement in the proposal signed by the equity officer as to how this proposal will meet the goals of the university's equity accountability plan.

-The program plan for achieving diversity was reviewed and signed by the FIU Equal Opportunity Officer on February 22, 2011.
+The p rogr am plan for achieving diversity was reviewed and signed by the FIU Equal and Board of Governors policy, and shows that any redirection of funding will not have ied negative impact on other needed programs.
+YES NO The University Board of Trustees has approved the most recent budget for this proposal. nt budget proposal has been approved by the Academic Policy and Student mmittee of the FIU Board of Trustees, and by the full board on September 8, In the event that resources within the institution are redirected to support the new program, the university has identified this redirection and determined that it will not have a negative impact on undergraduate education, or the university has provided a reasonable explanation for any impact of this redirection. progr assist am v ants a to the budget description and supporting tables in the FIU proposal, the new vill have no significant negative impact on the existing programs.
+All research are expected to be funded from new research awards and not from funds from existing programs.
+REAI Check SSS or 'no' box, and make comments beneath criterion as appropriate. been s uffici n Quality - The proposal provides evidence that the university planning activities have ent and responses to any recommendations to program reviews or accreditation activitie pline pertinent to the proposed program have been addressed.
+YES NO The university has followed a collaborative planning process for the proposed program in accordance with policies and procedures adopted by the University Board of Trustees.
+A 1 •1 1: 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

-2. Budget - The proposal presents a complete and realistic budget for the program consistent with university and Board of Governors policy, and shows that any redirection of funding will not have an unjustified negative impact on other needed programs.
+2. Budget - The proposal presents a complete and realistic budget for the program consistent with